Roth-Lab/pydp/README.txt

 # Versions

+## 0.2.0

+* Changed the interface for AtomSampler to take cells instead of partitions.

+* Added global parameter updating.

+* Updated density interface to use caching.

+* Added some new proposal functions.

 ## 0.1.5

 * Fixed error in concentration sampler due to using the wrong parameterisation of the gamma prior.